Cook Islands tropical moist forests: Geography

 The Southern Cook Islands are a chain of volcanic islands in the Pacific Ocean.
 The principal islands are Aitutaki, Atiu, Mangaia, Manuae, Mauke, Mitiaro, Palmerston, Rarotonga, and Takutea.
 The ecoregion covers an area of 127 km2.

 The islands are volcanic in origin, although all the volcanoes are now extinct.
-Rarotonga is the highest of the islands, with the deeply-eroded, steep-sided volcanic cone Te Manga (652 metres elevation) at its center.
+Rarotonga is the highest of the islands, with the deeply-eroded, steep-sided volcanic cone Te Manga (652 m elevation) at its center.

 Mitiaro, Atiu, Mauke, and Mangaia went through a long geologic cycle of erosion, subsidence, and emergence followed by uplift in the Tertiary era.
-Each has central eroded volcanic hills, reaching an elevation of about 100 metres, surrounded by a belt of uplifted ancient coralline limestone, known as makatea, up to 2 km wide.
+Each has central eroded volcanic hills, reaching an elevation of about 100 m, surrounded by a belt of uplifted ancient coralline limestone, known as makatea, up to 2 km wide.

 Aitutake is a small central volcanic island surrounded by a lagoon and encircling barrier reef.
 Takutea is a small table reef.
 Palmerston and Manuae are atolls.

 Rarotonga is home to nearly three-quarters of Cook Islanders.
 The town of Avarua is Cook Islands' capital and main commercial centre.